nsfcac/repacss-user-guide/docs/understanding/repacss-system/architecture.md

 # REPACSS Architecture

-This document provides a comprehensive overview of the REPACSS (Remotely-managed Power Aware Computing Systems and Services) high-performance computing (HPC) infrastructure at Texas Tech University.
+This document provides a comprehensive overview of the REPACSS (REmotely-managed Power Aware Computing Systems and Services) high-performance computing (HPC) infrastructure at Texas Tech University.
 The system is designed to support computationally intensive and data-driven research and is powered by renewable energy sources.
 REPACSS supports a wide range of scientific workloads, including simulations, artificial intelligence (AI), and large-scale data analytics.

 ---